-If you are interested in trying CBD oil, the options can be overwhelming.
-Where does one begin?
-I've been researching CBD hemp oil products for awhile now, and have personally tried many brands.
-As a former family caregiver, I understand that your free time is likely very limited, and any research is probably going into your loved one's health condition.
-So here's a handy list for what to look for when purchasing CBD hemp oil:
+If you are interested in CBD oil, whether for yourself or a loved one, the options can be overwhelming.
+I've been researching CBD hemp oil products and have personally tried many brands.
+As a former family caregiver, I understand that your free time is limited, so here's a handy list for what to look for when purchasing CBD hemp oil:

 Potency: Once you've chosen a brand, you'll want to determine the correct potency for your needs.
 The potency of CBD hemp oil products can vary wildly.
 The key is to look for the amount of CBD offered per serving, versus the whole bottle.
 On the low end, I've seen brands offering 10 mg of CBD per serving to over 100 mg of CBD per serving on the high end.
 It is recommended to start at a lower dose and see how you react before increasing your dosage.

 Full-spectrum vs. isolate: It's important to note whether the product is full-spectrum or an isolate.
-It is believed that a full spectrum product, which contains CBD and other cannabinoids, including small amounts of THC, create an entourage effect that offers the most effective way to get the full benefits of CBD.
-However, if you are required to take drug tests for work or any other reason, you may want to stick to an isolate which is processed to extract CBD only.
+It is believed that a full-spectrum product, which contains CBD and other cannabinoids, including trace amounts of THC, create an entourage effect that offers the most effective way to get the full benefits of CBD.
+However, if you are required to take drug tests for work or any other reason, you will want to stick to an isolate which is processed to extract CBD only.

 Base oil: Companies bind CBD hemp oil with a neutral carrier oil, often a medium chain triglycerides (MCT) such as coconut oil.
 It's important to know the base oil to rule out any potential allergens.
 This should be clearly listed on the product label.

 - Lab results: Most CBD hemp oil companies will make the lab results for their products available online or by request.
 It is recommended that consumers review such lab reports, if they are interested in the purity and quality, as well as THC and CBD levels of the product.